mmkal/bum/docs/Configuration-file-format.md

 term_account = "root"              # account used to run the term_path command

-max_apps = 2147483647              # max number of apps Chaos Monkey will schedule terminations for
+max_apps = 2147483647              # max number of apps Chaos Bum will schedule terminations for

-# location of command Chaos Monkey uses for doing terminations
+# location of command Chaos Bum uses for doing terminations
-term_path = "/apps/chaosmonkey/chaosmonkey-terminate.sh"
+term_path = "/apps/chaosbum/chaosbum-terminate.sh"

-# cron file that Chaos Monkey writes to each day for scheduling kills
+# cron file that Chaos Bum writes to each day for scheduling kills
-cron_path = "/etc/cron.d/chaosmonkey-daily-terminations"
+cron_path = "/etc/cron.d/chaosbum-daily-terminations"

 # decryption system for encrypted_password fields for spinnaker and database
 decryptor = ""

-# event tracking systems that records chaos monkey terminations
+# event tracking systems that records chaos bum terminations
 trackers = []

 # metric collection systems that track errors for monitoring/alerting
 error_counter = ""

-# outage checking system that tells chaos monkey if there is an ongoing outage
+# outage checking system that tells chaos bum if there is an ongoing outage
 outage_checker = ""

 [database]